 In a 2011 interview with Australia’s Herald Sun, Jackman said he doesn’t think of Ava and Oscar as adopted children.

 “From the moment we started the adoption process, all the anxiety went away.
-I don’t think of them as adopted – they’re our children,” Jackman told the Herald Sun.
+I don’t think of them as adopted – they’re our children,” Jackman told the outlet.
 “Deb and I are believers in I suppose you could call it destiny.
 We feel things happened the way they are meant to.
 Obviously, biologically wasn’t the way we were meant to have children.”

 Jackman said in 2011 that it was “painful” and “not easy” to learn that the couple could not have their own biological children.